 This physiotherapy center, I believe, was the oldest but the most resourceful and sought-after in the city.
 Ok…I drifted from the topic.

-So, here I had my first introduction with sciatica pain.
+So, here I had my first introduction to sciatica pain.
 (And I had to visit the center because of my spondylitis…well, another story…if interested, find here).

 She must be in her late fifty.
 I heard her voice- a cold, hissing cry.
 Perhaps stung by bees or worse…a scorpion.
 The conclusion came from my spinning head as the body surrendered on a traction bench.
-I was already in fear with own “worsening neck-pain and vertigo”.
+I was already in fear of my own “worsening neck pain and vertigo”.

 She was taken to the room where the therapist helps the patients with various stretches and yoga poses.
 In the meantime, I almost slept on the traction bench.